-JDBC 101 - Connect to a SQL database with JDBC
+Java JDBC 101: How to connect to a SQL database with JDBC

 Java database FAQ: How do I connect to a SQL database with Java and JDBC?

-If you're interested in connecting your Java applications to standard SQL databases like Oracle, MySQL, SQL Server, and others, the Java JDBC technology is exactly what you need.
-The combination of Java/JDBC and standard SQL queries creates a simple and powerful database solution.
-JDBC makes the simple things easy -- without making the complex tasks too difficult either.
+If you’re interested in connecting your Java applications to standard SQL databases like Oracle, MySQL, SQL Server, and others, JDBC is what you need.
+Java’s JDBC technology lets you access information in SQL databases using standard SQL queries.

 JDBC connections

-In this first article in our JDBC tutorial series, we'll show you step-by-step how to establish a database connection from your Java programs to a SQL database using JDBC (i.e., creating a "JDBC connection").
-In the process we'll show you how to connect to two different databases -- Mini SQL (mSQL), and Interbase -- just so you can see how the code changes when you switch from one database to another.
+This article shows a step-by-step example of how to establish a database connection from your Java programs to a SQL database using JDBC (i.e., creating a “JDBC connection”).
+In the process I’ll show you how to connect to two different databases — Mini SQL (mSQL), and Interbase — just so you can see how the code changes when you switch from one database to another.

-(I was going to update this tutorial to connect to MySQL and Postgres, but the databases you connect to don't matter much -- that's one of the beauties of JDBC.
-Once you're connected to the database with JDBC, most databases act the same.)
+Note: I was going to update this tutorial to connect to MySQL and Postgres, but the databases you connect to don’t matter much; that’s one of the beauties of JDBC, it makes the database you’re connecting to almost transparent.
+Once you’re connected to the database with JDBC, most SQL queries are identical, or at least very similar.

 Obtaining the JDBC driver

 Before you start working with JDBC, you'll need a copy of the Java JDK.
-If you don't have it already, you can get the JDK/SDK for free at Sun's Java web site, or it will also be included with many IDEs that you can use, including Eclipse and NetBeans.
+If you don't have it already, you can get the JDK/SDK for free at Oracle's Java web site, or it will also be included with many IDEs that you can use, including Eclipse, IntelliJ IDEA, and NetBeans.

 Once you have the JDK, the next thing you need to do is to get the correct JDBC driver for your database.
-In most cases the JDBC driver will be provided by your database vendor.
-To make it easier, I've created a page of JDBC drivers for common SQL databases.
+The documentation for the database you’re using will usually tell you where you can download the JDBC driver for its database, but to make it easier, I've created a page of JDBC drivers for common SQL databases.

 Once you have the correct JDBC driver for your database, install it according to the instructions that came with it.
-Installation instructions will vary somewhat for each vendor.
+Installation instructions will vary somewhat for each vendor, but it’s usually as easy as putting a JAR file in the lib folder of your Java project.

 Once you have the correct JDBC driver installed, establishing a JDBC connection from your Java programs to your SQL database is pretty easy.

-Regardless of whether you're trying to connect to Oracle, SQL Server, MySQL, Postgres, mSQL, or Interbase (or any other JDBC data source), establishing a connection to an SQL database with Java JDBC is a simple two-step process:
+Regardless of whether you're trying to connect to Oracle, SQL Server, MySQL, Postgres, mSQL, or Interbase (or any other JDBC data source), establishing a connection to a SQL database with JDBC is a simple two-step process:

 1. Load the JDBC driver.